galaxyproject/planemo/docs/commands/tool_factory.rst

       --galaxy_root DIRECTORY         Root of development galaxy directory to execute command with.
-      --port INTEGER                  Port to serve Galaxy on (default is 9090).
       --install_galaxy                Download and configure a disposable copy of Galaxy from github.
       --no_cache_galaxy               Skip caching of Galaxy source and